DerekCresswell/CSC207-Course-Notes/interfaces/Readme.md

 ```

 Then, provide your class with a new method that prints out all this information you have kept track of.
-We leave this up to you to attempt, but reference back to this document and code as needed.
+We leave this up to you to attempt, but refer back to this document and code as needed.